nmaresrivera11/Moesha-Diary-Pt-2/README.md

 ### Story 8: In order to create a secure blog post application, as a developer of the application, I need to ensure only valid data is entered into the database.

-### Story 8: In order to create a secure blog post application, as a developer of the application, I need to ensure only valid data is entered into the database.

 #### Branch: blog-validations

 #### Acceptance Criteria

-- Ensure that blog post titles are at least 4 characters
 - Ensure that blog post content is at least 10 characters
 - Ensure all blog posts have titles and content for each post (non-nil, non-blank values)
 - Ensure all blog post titles are unique